OpenHelix-Team/Awesome-VLA-RL/README.md

 With significant advances in **Vision-Language-Action (VLA)🍔** models based on large-scale imitation learning, integrating VLA with **Reinforcement Learning (RL)🥤** has emerged as a promising paradigm.
 This paradigm leverages the benefits of trial-and-error interactions with environments or pre-collected sub-optimal data.

-This repository summarizes recent advances in the **VLA🍔 + RL🥤** paradigm and provides a classification of relevant works (offline RL training(without env.), online RL training(with env.), test-time RL(during deployment), and RL alignment).
+This repository summarizes recent advances in the **VLA🍔 + RL🥤** paradigm and provides a classification of relevant works (offline RL training(without env.), online RL training(with env.), Model-Based RL (with world model as env.) test-time RL(during deployment), and RL alignment).

 **Contributions are welcome!
 Please feel free to submit an issue or reach out via email to add papers!**